Places will only be confirmed once payment is received.

 All examination deferment requests must be made by email (email@example.com) at least 3 working days before the original examination date.

 All deferment requests made within 10 working days of the examination date will incur the above administration fee plus the cost of the examination paper which will have been ordered via WSET Awards/SHAKER/Wine Guild or Spain Wine School.

 Course fees will be refunded in full if Wineschool3/ Barschool3 changes a course date or cancels a course if enrollments do not reach the required minimum numbers – notification will be made in the 3 working days prior to the planned start date of the course.

-Wineschool3/Barschool3 will deliver your results and certificates within 3 months of completing the course.
+Wineschool3/Barschool3 will deliver your results within 3 months of completing the course.
 A course is only completed once the examination has been taken.

 I Hereby accept and assume all risk from any harm, injury, or damages that may befall me, foreseen or unforeseen, as a result of my participation in any Wineschool3/Barschool3 course(s).

 I agree to hold harmless and indemnify Wineschool3/Barschool3 and its employees and contractors from any and all liability, loss, damages, injuries, costs or expenses which are sustained, incurred, or required arising out of my participation in the activity.

 I authorize Wineschool3/Barschool3 to seek medical assistance on my behalf should it be deemed necessary, and I have noted it is my responsibility to notify Wineschool3/Barschool3 in writing of any special medical or other conditions which may adversely affect my participation in the course(s).